joostdecock/site/_showcases/2018-03-05-speckles-simon.md

 ---
-title: A speckled simon by Annie for her husband
+title: A speckled simon by Allie for her husband
 img: showcase.jpg
 caption: "That constrasting buttonhole packet is a great touch."
 category: simon